kaz-utashiro/greple/README.md

 - **-m** _\*_, **--max-count**=_\*_

     In fact, _n_ and _m_ can repeat as many as possible.
-Next example removes first 10 blocks, then get first 10 blocks from the result.
+Next example removes first 10 blocks (by 0,10), then get first 10 blocks from the result (by 10).
 Consequently, get 10 blocks from 10th (10-19).

         greple -m 0,10,10

-    Next command get first 20 and get last 10, producing same result.
+    Next command get first 20 (by 20,) and get last 10 (by ,-10),
+    producing same result.
 Empty string behaves like absence for _length_ and zero for _offset_.

         greple -m 20,,,-10